AbsoluteMiracle/Nyasama-Backend-Demo/README.md

  second: python main.py

 # Api docs
- paste http://localhost:8080/docs#/ to your browser when Server is running
+ open http://localhost:8080/docs#/ to your browser when Server is running